Thai Solutions will be closed from 6 - 17 April 2023, for Songkran Festival. We re-open on 18 April.

 Starting from 2018 however, foreigners are restricted to border runs to two times per calendar year.

-That means 3 total stays, where the length of one stay is 30-days (or 45-days for the special period between 1 Oct 2022 until 31 March 2023).
+That means 3 total stays, where the length of one stay is 30-days (You might have heard 45-days, but that was only for the special period between 1 Oct 2022 until 31 March 2023).

 That means using infinite border runs to live in Thailand is no longer possible.
 If you want to stay long term, you are better off getting an Education Visa (you can study any language, not just Thai), an Elite Visa, a retirement visa, or a LTR visa.